statamic/docs/content/collections/docs/assets.md

 disk: 'assets'
 ```

 Each container implements a "disk", also known as a [Laravel Filesystem](https://laravel.com/docs/filesystem).
-This native Laravel feature groups a [driver](#drivers), URL, and location together.
+This native Laravel feature groups a [driver](#drivers), URL, location, and [visibility](#visibility) together.
 Statamic includes a local disk on fresh installs.
 You can modify or delete it, but many sites can simply use it as is.

 ``` php
 'disks' => [